wgroeneveld/brainbaking/books/retro-algorithms/src/chapters/ch-handheld-gb.md

 \begin{figure}[h!]
     \centering
     \includegraphics{ch-handheld-gb/pcb-gbpocket.jpg}
     \caption{The main board viewed from the back of the Game Boy Pocket.
 An aluminum piece that is part of the plastic housing, not depicted here, shields the CPU chip (CPU-MGB) from signals coming from the cartridge when inserted into the black slot. \newline The clock speed is regulated by the crystal on the left of the CPU that reads 4.1943 (MHz).
 The smaller chip on the upper left is the LCD regulator (DMG-REG), while the one on the lower right is the amplifier (AMP-MGB). \newline Compared to the PCB of the original Game Boy, there's only one visible SHARP 8 KB (64K) SRAM chip.
-Another 8 KB video RAM was embedded in the CPU casing. \newline Two potentiometers regulate the volume (gray wheel) and screen contrast (black wheel).}
+Another 8 KB video RAM was embedded in the CPU casing. \newline Two potentiometers regulate the volume (gray wheel) and screen contrast (black wheel). \newline The mono sound output generated by the speaker on the bottom left could be overcome by a headphone jack that does output in stereo. }
 \end{figure}

 ### The Game Boy Color